jbarbourmoore/Algorithms-And-Data-Structures/README.md

 #### Breaking RSA Encryption With Shor's Algorithm For Prime Factors in Quantum Computing

 Utilized Qiskit in order to implement Shor's Algorithm to find the prime factors of the public key n from rsa encryption.
 This then allows the creation of the matching private key, so a bad actor may be able to read encrypted information not intended for them.
-As it is running in a simulator it is very limited in the size of input (7 qubits) so it cannot factor any number larger that 127.
-It also is not fast in the simulator and would be beaten by most classical factorization algorithms, but both of these factors may be set to change as the quantum landscape continues to evolve and larger quantum computers become more available.
+As it is running in a simulator it is very limited in the size of input (7 qubits) so it cannot factor any number larger than 127.
+It also is not fast in the simulator and would be beaten by most classical factorization algorithms.
+Both of these factors likely do not hold true if it is ran on an actual quantum computer, or at least the speed will likely beat classical factorization algorithms as the size of the number being factored increases.
+Shor's Algorithm should allow factorization of large numbers at O(n**3).

 ![This shows the console output of the use of shor's algorithm to attack basic rsa encryption.
 The original rsa encryption had a public key of (5, 91).
 The bad actor used Shor's algorithm to find the factors of 91 are 7 and 13.
 The bad actor was then able to use that information to determine the private key was (29, 91) and decode the message.](https://github.com/jbarbourmoore/Algorithms-And-Data-Structures/blob/6f61a19bfd53cbe5f2db45c03b951ddc2985d6ce/OutputImages/ShorsAlgorithmVsRSA_ConsoleOutput.jpg "Shor's Algorithm vs. RSA Encryption")